risx3/rishabhnimje.github.io/_posts/2020-01-17-house-prices.md

 For this kernel I decided to use only those features for prediction that have a correlation larger than a threshold value to SalePrice.
 This threshold value can be choosen in the global settings : min_val_corr

-With the default threshold for min_val_corr = 0.4, these features are dropped in Part 2, Data Wrangling:
+With the default threshold for min_val_corr = 0.4, these features are dropped, Data Wrangling:
 'Id', 'MSSubClass', 'LotArea', 'OverallCond', 'BsmtFinSF2', 'BsmtUnfSF',  'LowQualFinSF',  'BsmtFullBath', 'BsmtHalfBath', 'HalfBath', 'BedroomAbvGr', 'KitchenAbvGr', 'EnclosedPorch', '3SsnPorch', 'ScreenPorch', 'PoolArea', 'MiscVal', 'MoSold', 'YrSold'